guptaSidGit/code-challenge/README.md

    REACT_APP_DISCOGS_API_SECRET=your_api_secret
    ```

-5. Run `npm start` to start the app.
+5. Run `npm start` to start the app which should take you to http://localhost:3000 where you can browse the app.